Spribille-lab/2024-Microbial-occurrence-in-lichen-metagenomes/README.md

 ./phylociraptor util plot-conflict -i T1,T2 --quartetfile test-conflict.quartets.csv -r test-conflict.treelist.tsv
 ./phylociraptor util plot-similarity -m test-conflict.similarity_matrix.csv -r test-conflict.treelist.tsv  --ndistances 100 -t 2
 ```
-* In the fungal phylogenym there were discrepancies between the coalescense tree (reconstructed from gene trees by ASTRAL) and concatenated tree (produced from concatenated alignments using IQ-Tree).
+* In the fungal phylogeny, there were discrepancies between the coalescense tree (reconstructed from gene trees by ASTRAL) and concatenated tree (produced from concatenated alignments using IQ-Tree).
 The discrepancies were reconciled
 ```
 will get details from David
 ```